God Is Simple

 “All he does for us necessarily involves all these attributes.”[4]
 If our concept of God is any different than this, than the God we say we believe in is not the one true God of the Bible.

 Now, it is true that at times one attribute might be more visible in a particular work of God, but that does not mean that His other attributes are not all working harmoniously with the one that is more visible.
 For example, in the account of Noah, story-book tale of cute animals on a boat aside, we see God’s wrath and justice against mankind.
 He flooded the earth wiping out all life except Noah and his family and two of every kind of animal because the wickedness of man was great and every intention of man’s heart was only evil continually (Genesis 6:5).
-But we can also see God’s kindness and mercy in sparing Noah and his family.
+But we can also see God’s kindness and mercy in sparing Noah and his family as well as two of every kind of animal.

 God is simple.
 He is not bits and pieces we can make into our own version of God.
 He is who He says He is – all of His attributes, all of the time, always in harmony with each other, never changing.